+Above the village Krya, 25km away from the town of Sitia, there is a hill with the church of Saint George (Agios Georgios) and the ruins of a Venetian castle, called Monte Forte or Apano Castelli (Upper Fort).
 This position is strategic, because it controls the entire area.
 The fort has a maximum length of 120m, width of 80m and was built by the Venetians to secure their sovereignty against the local population.
-The name probably derives from the homonym fortresses in Italy.
+The name probably derives from homonym fortresses in Italy.

-It had two entrances from the south and the west side, which was the weakest part of the fortress.
-Inside the fort, the Venetians built the church of St. George, a two-aisled vaulted tank, bastions and several more buildings.
+There were two entrances; one at the south and one at the west side, which was the weakest part of the fortress.
+Inside the fort, the Venetians built the church of Saint George, a two-aisled vaulted cistern, bastions and several auxiliary buildings.

-Monte Forte during the Agiostefanites Revolution (1211) was occupied by the rebels, but for a while.
-Similarly, during to the revolt of Skordilis - Melissinos (1128-1236) the fortress was reoccupied by the insurgents, but the Duke Gradonico managed to suppress the movement.
-Such was the fate of the Revolution of Alexis Kallergis in 1262.
+The fort Monte Forte during the Agiostefanites Revolution in 1211 was occupied by the rebels, but for a while.
+Similarly, during to the revolution of Skordilis - Melissinos (1128-1236) the fortress was reoccupied by the rebels, but the duke Gradonico managed to suppress the movement.
+Similarly, the revolution of Alexios Kallergis in 1262 was unsuccessfull.

-The earthquake of 1303 completely destroyed the fort, but was rebuilt in the 14th century.
+The earthquake of 1303 completely destroyed the fort, but it was rebuilt a bit later in the same century.
 Since then, it’s significance decreased and was, eventually, abandoned.
 During the Ottoman rule it was neither restored nor used, thus today there are a few ruins of the castle.